-In 2019, the Alliance of Communities Transforming Syracuse, known simply as ACTS, will celebrate 20 years of mobilizing “communities” of faith and conscience in the Syracuse area to improve the quality of life for ALL people.
+In 2019, the Alliance of Communities Transforming Syracuse, known simply as ACTS, celebrated 20 years of mobilizing communities and persons of faith and conscience in the Syracuse area to improve the quality of life for ALL people.

-Although we had gone through a series of incarnations with organization, staff, and volunteer leaders changing over time, our commitment to social justice work has been consistent and persistent.
+Although we have gone through a series of incarnations with organization, staff, and volunteer leaders changing over time, our commitment to social justice work has been consistent and persistent.

 Our focus has been to provide a resource for congregation-based community organizing.
 We’ve added secular organizations with a passion for advocacy on behalf of and with the disadvantaged in our midst.